Media Literacy Books are the topic of our blog post today!

 McLuhan and Fiore argue that it’s not just the message but the medium itself that shapes our experience and our society.
 With the advent of new technologies, our interactions with media have become both comforting and deceiving.

-This is not just a book; it’s an experience that challenges you to look beyond the content and into the very nature of the medium delivering it.
+The book challenges you to look beyond the content and into the very nature of the medium delivering it.
 Given our current digital age, McLuhan’s words are more pertinent than ever.
 If you’ve questioned how new media technologies are shaping not just our conversations but also our thoughts and behaviors, this book will offer you some intriguing insights.

 15. Understanding Media: The Extensions of Man, by Marshall McLuhan, W. Terrence Gordon